manell0/couronne/README.md

    - is a page where you register played matches.
 After registration, you will end up on a verification page for information.

 - ### My Profile (Klick on the user icon in top right):
-   - Here you can see and update your profile.
+   - Here you can see, update and delete your profile.

 - ### 404 page (404.html):
   - 404 has a simple text with a link back to the index.